spiderpig1297/kprochide/README.md

                 filldir_t() is called, responsible for listing the existing directories.

-By replacing the _filldir()_ function with our own, we are able to control which directories the user can see.
+By replacing `filldir()` function with our own, we are able to control which directories the user can see.
 Whenever our new function is called with the directory that represents the process we want to hide, the module "lies" to the user-mode telling that the directory doesn't exist.

     --------------------